mahirjain25/guides/src/pages/cplusplus/terms-to-know-for-beginners/index.md

 }
 ```

-The above code returns an error because at line 2 , we have used a colon(:) instead of a semiccolon(;)
+The above code returns an error because at line 2 , we have used a colon(:) instead of a semicolon(;)
 So, let's debug the error :

 ```C++